Traumatism/sipwi-lang/README.md

 ## Calling other 'functions'

 At the moment, functions arguments/return aren't implemented.
-There are fully implemented in standard functions though, which are written in Rust.
+There are fully implemented in standard functions though (they are written in Rust)

 ```
 f <- fnc [] do